verse-lab/greta/README.md

 ### Running

-To run the project, do the following:
+To run the project, do the following and choose your selections:

 ```
 make
 ```

-### Documentation

-Demo scenario as well as overall framework is explained in the [Wiki page](https://github.com/yunjeong-lee/cfg-ta/wiki).

-### References

-<a id="1">[1]</a>:
-Adams, M. D., & Might, M. (2017).
-Restricting grammars with tree automata.
-Proceedings of the ACM on Programming Languages, 1(OOPSLA), 1-25. https://doi.org/10.1145/3133906.